openmc-dev/openmc/docs/source/usersguide/depletion.rst

 .. note::

-   This is a brand-new feature and is under heavy development.
+   This feature is still under heavy development.
 API changes are possible and likely in the near future.

-OpenMC also supports transport-independent depletion calculations using the :class:`FluxDepletionOperator` class.
-Rather than taking a :class:`openmc.model.Model` object, this class accepts a volume, a dictionary of nuclide concentrations, a flux spectra, and one-group microscopic cross sections as a pandas dataframe.
-The class includes helper functions to constructe the dataframe from a csv file or from data arrays::
+OpenMC supports running depletion calculations independent of the OpenMC transport solver using the :class:`FluxDepletionOperator` class.
+Rather than taking a :class:`openmc.model.Model` object, this class accepts a volume, a dictionary of nuclide concentrations, a flux spectra, and one-group microscopic cross sections as a :class:`pandas.DataFrame`.
+The class includes helper functions to construct the dataframe from a csv file or from data arrays::

     ...
     micro_xs = FluxDepletionOperator.create_micro_xs_from_csv(micro_xs_path)
-    nuclides = {'U234':8.92e18,
+    nuclides = {'U234': 8.92e18,
-                'U235':9.98e20,
+                'U235': 9.98e20,
-                'U238':2.22e22,
+                'U238': 2.22e22,
-                'U236':4.57e18,
+                'U236': 4.57e18,
-                'O16':4.64e22,
+                'O16': 4.64e22,
-                'O17':1.76e19}
+                'O17': 1.76e19}
     volume = 0.5
     flux = 1.16e15